 Every major religion espouses philanthropy, and both the idea of loving humanity and the actions required occur around the world.
 There is a duality in the outcomes expected from philanthropy.
-The first are acts of “charity,” providing what is needed by those who lack resources – a loaf of bread offered to the hungry person, for instance.
-The second are actions that empower people to fix and rise above their problems.
-This type of philanthropy often works through institutions – educating the hungry to grow their own wheat and make their own bread in a community cooperative, for example.
+First, acts of “charity,” provide what is needed by those who lack resources – a loaf of bread offered to the hungry person, for instance.
+Second, actions empower people to fix and rise above their problems.
+This type of philanthropy often works through institutions by educating the hungry to grow their own wheat and make their own bread in a community cooperative, for example.

-A distilled definition, based on the writings of Professor Robert Payton, a national grantmaking thought leader and founder of the Center on Philanthropy at Indiana University (now known as the Lilly Family School of Philanthropy) is:
+Based on the writings of Robert Payton, a national grantmaking thought leader and founder of the Center on Philanthropy at Indiana University (now the Lilly Family School of Philanthropy), a distilled definition of philanthropy is:

 While the concept of philanthropy is complex, an operational definition provides a framework for understanding the commitment to increase and improve philanthropy in the state of Michigan.
 This understanding is demonstrated in the actions of the organizations and individuals involved in Michigan’s philanthropic efforts – giving, serving, and advocacy.

-Another of Mr. Payton’s definitions of philanthropy is “the giving of one’s time, talent, or treasure for the sake of another – or for the common good.”
-Dr. Dwight Burlingame, The Center on Philanthropy at Indiana University (now Lilly Family School of Philanthropy), has added the concept of intentionality.
+Another of Payton’s definitions of philanthropy is “the giving of one’s time, talent, or treasure for the sake of another – or for the common good.”
+Dwight Burlingame, Lilly Family School of Philanthropy, has added the concept of intentionality.
 Whether the outcomes of philanthropic acts end up being for good or ill, an action is philanthropic if its initial intention is for the common good.

-The philanthropy definition used in Michigan’s Learning to Give (LTG) project was adopted in order to assure that K-12 students in classrooms teaching LTG lessons would gain an understanding of philanthropy as a private act that can involve: volunteering and donating one’s time; giving money to support nonprofit institutions and charitable acts; and advocating for changes in public policy for systemic and long-term betterment of society – or a combination of all three.
+Michigan’s Learning to Give project adopted a definition of philanthropy for K-12 students to understand philanthropy as a private act that can involve volunteering and donating one’s time, giving money to support nonprofit institutions and charitable acts, and advocating for changes in public policy for systemic and long-term betterment of society – or a combination of all three.

-Video: Watch leaders discuss the mission of Learning to Give.
+Video: Leaders discuss the mission of Learning to Give.

-The term foundation is used throughout the essays to mean nonprofit charitable organizations whose primary mission and function is to make grants for philanthropic causes.
+The term foundation, used throughout the essays, means the nonprofit charitable organizations whose primary mission and function is to make grants for philanthropic causes.
 While other organizations (often created as the fundraising arm of a nonprofit) call themselves foundations, they are not the topic of this history.

-Nonprofit is used throughout the essays to mean charitable, voluntary organizations that have received preferred tax treatment under the United States Internal Revenue Service Code number 501(c)(3).
-While many philanthropic acts occur outside of any organizational structure, the history described in Michigan limits its scope to the activities of the designated 501c3 organizations.
+The term nonprofit is used throughout the essays to mean the charitable, voluntary organizations that received preferred tax treatment under the United States Internal Revenue Service Code number 501(c)(3).
+While many philanthropic acts occur outside of any organizational structure, the history described in these essays is limited to the activities of the designated 501(c)(3) organizations.